Azure-Samples/active-directory-dotnetcore-daemon-v2/5-Managed-Identity/README.md

 ## Community Help and Support

-Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-ad-msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

-Make sure that your questions or comments are tagged with `msal`, `dotnet`, and `microsoft-graph`.
+Make sure that your questions or comments are tagged with `azure-ad-msal`, `dotnet`, and `microsoft-graph`.

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug in the sample, please raise the issue on [GitHub Issues](/issues).

 ## Contributing